 The coefficient of rent (0.92) indicates the average effect a unit change of previous rent will have on current rent levels per a single unit change in rent.

-Calling ‘summary (model)’ on our model shows the p-value, of a test if the coefficient were set to zero, is <2.2e-16.
+We will deploy ‘summary (lm(rent ~ previousRent)’ to our dataset.
+The ‘previousRent’ in this instance is known as the predictor/ explanatory variable whilst the ‘rent’ variable is known as the target/response variable.
+This deployment returns a p-value, of a test if the coefficient were set to zero, is <2.2e-16.
 Since the p-value is < 0.05 we can interpret this to conclude that the variables are not independent, and the results are statistically significant.
 The function also gives us some other data as follows: